 Slump No More: 5 Poses for a Healthy Thoracic Spine

 The thoracic spine lies between the bones of the lower back and the neck bones.
-It is a unique area of the spine in that all your ribs attach to the sides of the spinal bones in the thoracic spine and wrap around to plug in directly or indirectly to the breastbone in front of your chest.
-Your rib cage does a nice job of protecting your heart and lungs, but it does end up limiting movement of this section of the spine to some degree.
+It is a unique area of the spine.
+All your ribs attach to the transverse processes of the vertebrae in the thoracic spine and wrap around to plug in directly or indirectly to the breastbone in front of your chest.
+Your rib cage does an excellent job of protecting your heart and lungs, but it limits movement of this section of the spine to some degree.

-As we age, most people tend to round forward in this area, and if unchecked, this can lead to the appearance of a hump in the back chest, called kyphosis.
-Add to the stiffness and wear and tear on the spinal joints caused by the normal aging process and you could end up limited in your movements and with an achy back.
+As we age, most people tend to round forward in this area, and if unchecked, this can lead to the appearance of a hump in the upper back, called kyphosis.
+Add to the stiffness and wear and tear on the spinal joints caused by the normal aging process, and you could end up with limited mobility and an achy back.

 I occasionally experience pain in this area (upper back), just off to the right side of my thoracic spine, usually while doing a longer sitting meditation.
-I have attributed this dull, aching pain to a little functional scoliosis I suspect I have—a function of playing the violin since age 5.
+I have attributed this dull, aching pain to a little functional scoliosis, which I suspect I have—a function of playing the violin since age 5.
 The good news is that once my sit is over and I do a little movement, the area quiets down nicely and does not bother me until the next longer sit.
-And a practice such as the one that follows will help to keep the area more mobile over time.
+A practice such as the one that follows will help keep the area more mobile over time.

-Caution: If you have trouble with balance, practice Urdva Hastasana (Arms Overhead Pose) and Talasana (Crescent Moon Pose, a.k.a.
-Palm Tree Pose) with your back near a wall.
+Caution: If you have trouble with balance, practice Arms Overhead Pose (Urdva Hastasana) and Crescent Moon Pose, a.k.a.
+Palm Tree Pose (Talasana), with your back near a wall.

 I love this pose because you get a two-for-one.
-You start in Tadasana (Mountain Pose), bringing attention to your general posture, which I feel is essential to maintaining the health of the thoracic spine.
-Then you extend your arms overhead, which moves your thoracic spine into a slight backbend.
-I usually do a dynamic version of this pose for 6 breaths as a warm-up, and then try to hold the pose for 6-12 breaths.
+You start in Mountain Pose (Tadasana), bringing attention to your general posture, which I feel is essential to maintaining the health of the thoracic spine.
+Then, you extend your arms overhead, which moves your thoracic spine into a slight backbend.
+I usually do a dynamic version of this pose for six breaths as a warm-up and then try to hold the pose for 6-12 breaths.

-2. On your inhalation raise your arms up alongside your ears and on your exhalation release them back to your sides.
-Practice this dynamic sequence for 6 rounds of breath.
+2. On your inhalation, raise your arms up alongside your ears, and on your exhalation, release them back to your sides.
+Practice this dynamic sequence for six rounds of breath.

 3. After round 6, inhale and extend your arms up alongside your ears, lifting from your hips to your hands as you keep your legs strong and steady.
-Stay in the pose for 6-12 breaths.
-(Those with untreated high blood pressure should stay for only 4 breaths).
+Stay in the pose for 6 to 12 breaths.
+(Those with untreated high blood pressure should stay for only four breaths).

 4. To come out of the pose, exhale and release your arms to your sides.
 Stand in Mountain Pose for a few breaths.